When you live outside the rat race and have an advice-giving travel site, people are always asking questions. Like:

 If you don’t have the financial habits it takes to travel hack, get them.
+And then start flying for free.
 Since I finally started travel hacking two years ago, I’ve flown thirteen times.
 I paid $11.20 or less for twelve of those flights.

 - I find dirt cheap flights.